Code-Institute-Submissions/Gym-Buddy/TESTING.md

 - DuckDuckGo
 - Safari

 The browsers were deployed directly on mobile, tablet and laptop devices.
+Responsiveness and functionality formed the primary test requirements.

 No issues were observed on any of the browsers accros the tested devices.

+---

 ## Runtime Performance